math1p0027/slides/slides.md

 # Domain Generalization

-- Goal: Make models robust to new hospitals, scanners, or populations.
+- We want to make models robust to new hospitals, scanners, or populations.

 - Challenge: Models trained on one dataset may fail under distribution shifts.